vladborisov/Slac/README.txt

 Slac is designed to be readable and complete.
-I built it from scratch during my breaks between classes over the course of a week, and it occupies just over 400 lines at the current moment.
+I built it from scratch during my breaks between classes over the course of a week, and it occupies just over 400 lines of C++ at the current moment.